 If you still want more ACT study material, check out our guide to the best ACT prep books.

 How to Use These ACT Math Practice Tests in Your Prep

-Even if you purchase all of the real ACT Math practice tests, you will only have 13, and each one of these tests will take you an hour, so you want to make sure you get the most out of each one.
-Here are my top three tips to best use your ACT Math practice tests:
+Even if you purchase all of the real ACT Math practice tests, you will only have about a dozen, and each one of these tests will take you an hour.
+Therefore, you want to make sure you get the most out of each one.
+Here are my top tips to best use your ACT Math practice tests: